GuyCarver/FileHeader/README.md

 ### Key Bindings:

-* ctrl+shift+h will add the header to the current view.
+* ctrl+k h will add the header to the current view.
 If the header already exists the year will be updated.